Phishing Emails Impersonating Squarespace Partners

 We want to make website owners aware of an ongoing phishing scam that is actively targeting Squarespace users by impersonating legitimate Squarespace Partners, designers, and agencies.

 This scam has escalated in volume and sophistication.
-We hear from people daily after they receive alarming emails about their Squarespace site, including non-clients.
+We’ve heard from many businesses and individuals after they receive alarming emails about their Squarespace site, including non-clients.

 How the scam operates

-Attackers are sending emails designed to impersonate trusted Squarespace Partners or agencies.
-These messages often:
+Attackers are sending fake emails designed to impersonate Squarespace Partners or agencies.
+These messages:

 • Use names similar to real agencies or individuals